lofar-astron/lofar-cabling/README.md

 ### Prerequisites

-To run this project, you will need python 3 and some packages listed in [requirements.txt](https://github.com/lofar-astron/lofar-cabling/blob/master/requirements.txt) \n
+To run this project, you will need python 3 and some packages listed in [requirements.txt](https://github.com/lofar-astron/lofar-cabling/blob/master/requirements.txt) \
-\n
+\
 Python version 3.6 or greater is required

 ### Installing